bowser-2077/Content-Downloader/README.md

 3. The script will then use `yt-dlp` to download the video from the provided URL.
 4. The downloaded video will be saved in the `C:\YoutubeDownloads` directory.

+## Troubleshooting
+- Permission issues: Make sure you're running the script as an Administrator.
+- Failed to download yt-dlp: If the download fails, check your internet connection and try again.
+- Invalid URL: If the URL is invalid or unsupported, the download will fail.
+Ensure the URL is from a supported site.